Kenneth Fisher is a self-made billionaire and ranks among America's wealthiest individuals.

 Ken Fisher has been published, interviewed and/or been written about in numerous major American, British, and German finance and business periodicals.
 He also contributes monthly to the UK's Interactive Investor website and weekly to Germany's Focus Money magazine.
 His early 1970's theoretical work pioneered a tool known as the Price-to-Sales ratio, now a core part of financial curriculum.
 A prize-winning researcher, Ken's credits span a multitude of professional and scholarly journals-in both traditional and behavioral finance.
 In 2010, Ken was named one of the industry's 30 most influential people over the previous 30 years on Investment Advisor magazine's prestigious IA-30-30 list.

-Ken Fisher is also the founder, chairman, and CEO of Fisher Investments, a money management firm serving large corporate and public pension plans, as well as endowments, foundations, and affluent individuals across the US, UK and Canada.
+Ken Fisher is also the founder, chairman, and CEO of Fisher Investments, an independent, fee-only investment adviser serving large corporate and public pension plans, as well as endowments, foundations, and affluent individuals across the US, UK and Canada.
 Fisher Investments is also a joint venture partner of Grüner Fisher Investments GmbH, which serves investors in Germany.

 Ken Fisher’s hobbies include studying the history of Kings Mountain, California, 19th century redwood lumbering and anything about redwoods.
 He and his wife Sherrilyn have three adult sons.